MissArray/Practical-guides-tips/Introduction_to_Node.js.md

 When you push your projects to GitHub or similar platforms, you should commit the `package-json.lock` to make it available to anyone who clones your code, so make sure you don't add it to `.gitignore`.

+## How do I structure my Node.js project's directory? :hammer:
+There's no universal answer to this question, but the commonly accepted rule of thumb is, separate your 'concerns'; i.e. the tasks your code will do.
+Some files, like `package.json`, will be created automatically in your root folder, where you should be when you run `npm init`.

+Generally, in a simple Node.js project front-end (client-side) files are clustered in the `/public` directory, while back-end (server-side) files are clustered in the `/src` directory.
+You can name these directories differently, but keeping to conventions makes it easier for other developers to understand at a glance how you've structured your project.
+[Here's](https://github.com/MissArray/Practical-guides-tips/blob/master/folder_structure_Node_project.pdf) a visual example you can download.

 ## OK, but I still don't see what makes Node.js so special?  :neutral_face: